Coronavirus (COVID-19) FAQs

-At GOSH, we are taking extra precautions to keep our patients safe like providing specialty guidance for patients, including those who may be considered immunocompromised or part of a vulnerable group.
+At GOSH, we are taking extra precautions to keep our patients safe, like changing the way we run some of our services and providing specialty guidance for patients, including those who may be considered immunocompromised or part of a vulnerable group.

 A. If your child has symptoms including a fever, diarrhoea and abdominal pain, call NHS 111 or access the service online at 111.nhs.uk.
 If you’re very worried about your child, please call 999 or take them to A&E or an urgent care centre as you normally would.
 They are open for all children who need care and are safe to attend.

 If you have any questions or concerns, please seek advice from the GOSH teams involved in your child’s care.
-An easy and secure way to keep in touch is the MyGOSH online portal.
-Find out more at https://gosh.com.kw/mygosh.
+An easy and secure way to keep in touch is through the MyGOSH online portal.
+Find out more at gosh.nhs.uk/your-hospital-visit/mygosh.
 Please also consult the latest NHS guidance at nhs.uk.

-A: No, taking medication is very important and not taking it could make your child’s condition worse.
+A: No, taking medication as prescribed is very important and not taking it could make your child’s condition worse.
 Please consult your specialty team before making any decisions regarding your child’s medication.